 Research from the Peace and Conflict Resolution Evidence Platform (PeaceRep) at the University of Edinburgh has been cited in a high-level UN report.

-PeaceRep analysis cited in UN Secretary-General’s report on women, peace and securityflex
+Once again, PeaceRep research informed the UN Secretary-General’s report for the annual debate on women, peace and security.

-PeaceRep’s research is included on page 7, point 26:
+PeaceRep research is cited on page 3, point 8:

 Read the research behind the report